 - Export & import app modules – This method is similar to using libraries in traditional development platforms.
 Next to logic, modules can also contain reusable data and UI components.
-The Mendix App Store enables you to publish your modules into a central repository for easy reuse by other developers.
+The Mendix Marketplace enables you to publish your modules into a central repository for easy reuse by other developers.

 - Reuse third-party Java libraries via modules – With this method, you can include Java-based microflow actions in a module and include any Java library you need.
 This enables you to easily reuse a wide range of Java libraries in your Mendix applications in a way that does not require any Java knowledge from the developers using your modules.